mentalmove/SudokuGenerator/README.md

-They use the same arithmetic principles as `fill_rows()`, `fill_cols()` and `fill_small_squares()` of the last example but look a little more frightening due to the fact that they deal with
+They use the same arithmetic principles as `fill_rows()`, `fill_cols()` and `fill_small_squares()` of the last step but look a little more frightening due to the fact that they deal with
 `LINE` instead of `TOTAL` elements.
 They will be used later to check if a potentially to set number